jdcloudcom/en/documentation/User-Service/Message-Center/Message-Management.md

 ## Message Settings
 The **Message Settings** page shows the types of messages sent to you via SMS and email.

-Click the **Edit** button next to each “Message Recipient” to set a contact or contact group as the recipient of messages.
+Click the **Edit** button next to each "Message Recipient" to set a contact or contact group as the recipient of messages.
 Please refer to the Contact Management Help Documentation for [how to manage contacts](../../../documentation/User-Service/Message-Center/Contact-Management.md).

-The way to send the account "Balance Warning" messages and “Insufficient Balance Reminder" cannot be modified.
-Such messages and reminders will be sent to your account contact (i.e. yourself) via SMS and email by default; you can set whether to specify contacts or contact groups to receive “Product Messages” via email and SMS.
+The way to send the account "Balance Warning" messages and "Insufficient Balance Reminder" cannot be modified.
+Such messages and reminders will be sent to your account contact (i.e. yourself) via SMS and email by default; you can set whether to specify contacts or contact groups to receive "Product Messages" via email and SMS.

 ![image](../../../image/Message-Center/消息管理-2.png)